-The majority of studies included in this review were carried out in the US (n = 13), the UK (n = 7), Sweden (n = 3) and Australia (n = 3).
-Studies used interdisciplinary samples (n=17) or limited their samples to doctors (n=5) or nurses (n=5), and one study provided a case study of an allied health professional.
-Eighteen studies employed interviews, focus groups or reported case studies, while 12 studies employed ethnographic methods.
-Two studies were mixed methods.
-Below we discuss the findings of this scoping study, with a focus on the research questions above, namely, 1) the impact of hierarchy in healthcare as it related to health workers and 2) how hierarchy is negotiated, sustained and challenged in healthcare settings.
+The majority of studies included in this review were carried out in the United States (n = 13), the United Kingdom (n = 7), Sweden (n = 3) and Australia (n = 3).
+Studies used interdisciplinary samples (n = 17) or limited their samples to doctors (n = 5) or nurses (n = 5), and one study provided a case study of an allied health professional.
+Eighteen studies used interviews, focus groups or reported case studies, while 12 studies used ethnographic methods.
+Two studies were mixed methods (see Supporting Information 3).
+Below, we discuss the findings of this scoping study, with a focus on the research questions above, namely, (1) the impact of hierarchy in healthcare as it related to health workers and (2) how hierarchy is negotiated, sustained and challenged in healthcare settings.